Billy Farout – Man, It Must Be Heaven (1972)

 Review by Justin Tate

-Gay sex in the afterlife meets John Lennon utopia in this fantastical pulp novel.
+Gay afterlife meets John Lennon utopia in this fantastical pulp novel.
 Murder, vengeful ghosts and tongue-in-cheek religious commentary are thrown in for good measure.
 As a literary artifact it offers a delightfully campy lens into the fantasies and fears of queer existence during the early 1970s.

 The novel opens with Reggie Poppov waking up in the “Gay Wing of Purgatory.”
 He’s disoriented and wearing a big poofy wedding dress.
 Leaning over him is a “half nude angel” whose rippling physique makes him “more handsome” than Michelangelo’s David.
 The angel asks what happened to him.
 Reggie gradually recalls that he had dressed in wedding drag so he could legally marry his boyfriend, Bob.
 While posing for pictures on the Golden Gate Bridge, however, Bob pushed him over the edge so he could inherit Reggie’s family fortune.